jrdallen97/dotfiles/nvim/.config/nvim/CHEATSHEET.md

     - Once a session is active (e.g. after load or save), it will be autosaved
     - `:Save <name>`: Save the current session as `<name>`
     - `:Resume`: Result the most recent session
+    - `:Load`: Fuzzy-select a session to load
-    - `:Sessions`: Fuzzy-select a session to load
+    - `:RmSession`: Fuzzy-select a session to load